Svenbosma/DIY-Garmin-Powermeter/README.md

 * **Low power**:

+  * Two levels of power saving:
+    * **Sleep mode (active riding):** MCU idles between HX711 interrupts (~80 Hz).
+Current consumption stays very low while still capturing every torque sample.
-  * After `SLEEP_TIMEOUT_MS` of inactivity → HX711 powers down, MCU enters System OFF.
-  * IMU stays in low-power motion detection (\~10 µA).
+    * **Deep sleep (no movement):** After configurable inactivity timeout, HX711 powers down, MCU enters System OFF, IMU stays in ultra-low-power motion detection (~10 µA).
+A pedal movement wakes the system and it restarts cleanly.
-  * When crank moves → IMU wakes MCU → system restarts and advertises again.

 ---

 ## Calibration

-* Mount crank securely.
+Two steps are required:

+1. **Zero offset (tare):**
+   * With the crank unloaded, record the HX711 raw offset.
+   * This removes drift and ensures 0 Nm torque at rest.

+2. **Scale factor (known weight):**
-* Hang a known weight at a fixed pedal length (e.g. 10 kg at 175 mm = 17.15 Nm torque).
+   * Hang a known mass on the pedal at a known crank length.
+   * Example: 10 kg at 175 mm → Torque = 10 × 9.81 × 0.175 ≈ 17.15 Nm.
-* Read HX711 value → scale to match known torque.
+   * Record HX711 counts and compute the conversion factor (counts → Newtons).

+The firmware includes helper functions to perform both steps.

 ---

 ## Limitations / notes

 * Single-sided (right crank only) → doubles value to estimate total power.
-This is good for approximately 95% of the people, dual side crank power meters offer more data (left right crank balance and +-4% more precision) that really only is necessary if you're training for the world top.
+This is good for approximately 95% of the people, dual side crank power meters offer more data (left right crank balance and ±4% more precision) that really only is necessary if you're training for the world top.
 * HX711 is not as precise as commercial solutions, but cheap and works well enough.
-Same story as above
+Same story as above.
 * Firmware currently uses a simple exponential moving average filter; better DSP could improve cadence stability.

 ---

 ## Roadmap / ideas

-If the poject gets a lot of attention (or if I get bored in the winter), I might try to implement these features
+If the project gets a lot of attention (or if I get bored in the winter), I might try to implement these features

 * Add left-right balance (second crank).
 * Switch HX711 to ADS1232/ADS131M for higher resolution.